Rocky Point (Weipa - Qld)

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Rocky Point has one of the highest income levels in Australia according to AreaSearch's aggregation of latest ATO data for the financial year ended June 2023.
-The median income among taxpayers in Rocky Point is $82,358, with an average income of $87,211.
-These figures compare to $53,146 and $66,593 respectively for the rest of Queensland.
-Based on a 9.91% increase since financial year 2023, current estimates suggest approximately $90,520 (median) and $95,854 (average) as of September 2025.
-The 2021 Census places household, family, and personal incomes in Rocky Point between the 97th and 98th percentiles nationally.
-Income distribution shows that 40.0% of the population (931 individuals) fall within the $1,500 - $2,999 income range, similar to regional levels at 31.7%.
-Higher earners make up a substantial portion, with 50.4% exceeding $3,000 weekly.
-High housing costs consume 15.5% of income, but strong earnings place disposable income at the 96th percentile.
+The suburb of Rocky Point has one of the highest income levels in Australia, according to AreaSearch data aggregated from the latest Australian Taxation Office figures for the financial year 2023.
+The median income among taxpayers in Rocky Point is $82,358, while the average income stands at $87,211.
+This compares with figures of $53,146 and $66,593 respectively for the Rest of Queensland.
+Based on a Wage Price Index growth rate of 9.91% since financial year 2023, current estimates suggest approximately $90,520 (median) and $95,854 (average) as of September 2025.
+According to the 2021 Census, incomes in Rocky Point rank highly nationally, with household, family, and personal incomes all falling between the 97th and 98th percentiles.
+Income distribution shows that 40.0% of the population (932 individuals) have weekly earnings within the $1,500 - $2,999 range, similar to regional patterns where 31.7% fall into this category.
+Higher earners are prevalent, with 50.4% exceeding $3,000 weekly, indicating strong purchasing power in the community.
+High housing costs consume 15.5% of income, but strong earnings place disposable income at the 96th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income